Skip to main content

 • ALP_HW_BUILD_OS — e.g. "zephyr"

-• ALP_HW_BUILD_CARRIER_NAME — when a carrier is declared
+• ALP_HW_BUILD_BOARD_NAME — when a board is declared (inline or via preset:)

 Where the manifest comes from